nawafalsane/Tafshanlb/README.md

 * Add ** react-router and react-router-dom **
 * Use ** axios ** for http request

+# Docker
-# Docker container to streamline process of dev
+* Docker container to streamline process of dev